 A one time training fee of $14,000 +gst is applicable to all franchisees for a one time training session.

 Can I purchase an existing Learn To Film school that is for sale?

-From 2019 till 2021, Learn To Film will only be taking expressions of interest as all Learn To Film schools nationally will be company owned and ran by Learn To Film employees.
+Learn To Film will only be taking expressions of interest as all Learn To Film schools nationally will be company owned and ran by Learn To Film employees.

 You may place an expression of interest for any of our locations to commence the assessment qualification process.